zandax online course logo

 Written by Jordan James

-(4-minute read)
+(5-minute read)

-Stress is all around us and we all experience it.
 Have you ever planned a wedding?
 Had a baby?
 Moved house?
-Even happy events such as these can be stressful - all of these can set the body's stress levels at 110% and yet, miraculously, most of us still manage to enjoy these experiences.
-Stress is a natural reaction which you will never be entirely free of and really you should not want to be, either.
-A certain amount can motivate us into action better than many other stimuli and might even improve our creativity.
+Even happy events such as these can be stressful - all of them can set the body's stress levels at 110% and yet, miraculously, most of us still manage to enjoy these experiences.
+Stress is a natural reaction which you will never be entirely free of and really you shouldn't want to be, either.
+A certain amount can motivate us into action better than many other stimuli ... and it might even improve our creativity, too.

 So, Can We Ignore Stress?

 Stress is natural and a certain amount of it is inevitable, regardless of what we do in our everyday lives.
-Does that mean that it's something we can safely ignore?
+Does that mean it's something we can safely ignore?

-The answer to that is a clear and definite no. The sort of stress that arises in the workplace, the sort that needs to be managed, is a dangerous thing.
-It makes you short-tempered, irritable and anxious - you'll have difficulty concentrating and ordinary tasks will swell in size until they seem like monstrous obstacles you can never surmount.
+The sort of excessive stress that often arises in the workplace, the sort that needs to be managed, is a dangerous thing.
+It makes you short-tempered, irritable and anxious - you'll have difficulty concentrating and ordinary tasks will swell in size until they seem like monstrous obstacles you can never clear.

 How to Manage Your Stress